buddhist-uni/buddhist-uni.github.io/_content/articles/nature-of-the-world-in-nineteenth-century-khmer_hansen-anne.md

 Buddhist virtue, and the moral rendering of the physical universe apparent in late nineteenth-century Khmer vernacular texts.

 This article looks at Buddhist literature in nineteenth-century Khmer.
-It argues that the literature of this period was a direct response to French colonialism, and though modern Cambodians questioned religious traditions and cosmologies, the law of karma and the framework of a moral universe persisted in their writings.
+It argues that the literature of this period was a direct response to French colonialism, and though modern Cambodians questioned religious traditions and cosmologies, the law of karma and the framework of a moral universe persisted.